TommyGun2812/Simple-ROS-Implementations/README.md

 # Simple-ROS-Implementations

-This repository provides a collection of demonstrative ROS implementations intended to facilitate the understanding of the middleware's core concepts, architecture, and usage patterns.
+A practical collection of ROS2 implementations to help you understand the middleware from the ground up.

-(Hope it could be useful for my friend Tono :D)
+(May your nodes never crash and your topics always publish, Tono)